openstack-archive/networking-ovn/doc/source/containers.rst

     | tenant_id             | db75dd6671ef4858a7fed450f1f8e995                                                |
     +-----------------------+---------------------------------------------------------------------------------+

-Now we can look at the corresponding logical ports in OVN to see that the parent and tag were set as expected::
+Now we can look at the corresponding logical switch ports in OVN to see that the parent and tag were set as expected::

     $ ovn-nbctl lsp-get-parent be155d07-ecd9-4ad7-91e5-5be60684572a